Scoubi/BloodSOCer/README.md

 - Ensure BloodHound API credentials are valid before running
 - All JSON graph files must be present in the current directory before uploading
 - Custom icons defined in `Define-Icons.py` will be applied to the BloodHound interface
+- This tool currently do not ingest any Playbooks

 ## License